10 Things Your Tourism Website Needs

 Brand integration is the most important part of any website, so making sure that you are on-brand is imperative.
 The website should relay a visual message beyond just the written content!
 Make sure all of your logos are consistent and you add your brand colors and fonts to the site.
 Display your hashtag in a prominent location and make sure that the personality of your brand is shining through.
 Here are 15 more ways you can improve your website’s branding.

-Websites are a fundamental component of every destination’s digital presence!
+As websites are a fundamental component of every destination’s digital presence be sure to continually update your site to ensure ease of use, !
 Staying up-to-date on best practices for your site is a great way to make sure that you are doing everything needed to make a lasting impression.